Maine Wage Garnishment Laws

 The number that protects low-wage workers entirely.

 Federal law, the Consumer Credit Protection Act at 15 U.S.C. section 1673, sets a national floor of thirty times the federal minimum wage and uses only the federal figure.
 Maine made two upgrades to that baseline.
 First, it raised the multiplier from thirty to forty.
 Second, it tied the multiplier to the higher of the federal or state minimum wage.
-Stack those two changes on top of a state minimum wage that, in 2026, sits at fifteen dollars and ten cents an hour, and you get a floor that dwarfs the federal one.
+Stack those two changes on top of a state minimum wage that, in 2026, sits at $15.10 an hour, and you get a floor that dwarfs the federal one.

 Because Maine indexes its minimum wage to the Consumer Price Index every January, this floor is not a fixed figure carved into statute; it climbs each year.
 A garnishment calculation that was correct last year is wrong this year if the employer is still using the old minimum wage.
 That moving target is one reason employers and creditors get Maine garnishments wrong, and one reason the disclosure hearing, where a judge fixes the numbers, exists in the first place.